huangyh09/brie/doc/brie_quant.rst

 Based on the cell aggregated imputation, most dimension reduction methods can be used, even it doesn't support missing values.

-This aggregation based imputation is in analogy for missing value imputation when performing PCA on non-proportional values.

 Example command line for mode 2:

 .. code-block:: bash